danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 Note that this scheme falls apart when released objects are put into some kind of cache and can be resurrected.
-In that case your cleanup code needs to somehow deal with these zombies and ensure there's no confusion, and vice versa any code that resurrects a zombie needs to deal wooden spikes the cleanup code might throw at an inopportune time.
+In that case your cleanup code needs to somehow deal with these zombies and ensure there's no confusion, and vice versa any code that resurrects a zombie needs to deal the wooden spikes the cleanup code might throw at an inopportune time.
 The worst example of this kind is
-<code>SLAB_TYPESAFE_BY_RCU</code>, where readers only protected with
+<code>SLAB_TYPESAFE_BY_RCU</code>, where readers that are only protected with
 <code>rcu_read_lock()</code> may need to deal with objects potentially going
 through simultaneous zombie resurrections, potentially multiple times, while the readers are trying to figure out what is going on.
 This generally leads to